Short Bowel Syndrome in Children

 What are the possible complications of short bowel syndrome in a child?

 This condition can cause serious issues.
 Your child’s healthcare provider will watch for complications.
 He or she will also try to treat any problems early on.
+Complications depend on which part and how much of the intestine was removed.

 If problems aren’t treated well, your child can have diarrhea.
 This can cause dehydration, weight loss, and malnutrition.
 It may even lead to death.